Chart Your Future

-Develop your ability to solve complex problems and excel in math at Texas A&M University-Commerce.
 Through calculus, discrete mathematics, geometry, abstract and linear algebra, history of mathematics, and number theory, you'll be able to test your newly acquired skills in a variety of scenarios.
-Our program also provides you the flexibility to explore your passions, whether it's machine learning or teaching.
+Our program also provides you the flexibility to explore your passions, such as machine learning or teaching.
 After completing your undergraduate studies, you can pursue a variety of career fields including education, scientific and technological fields, computing and information science, and the option to continue on to A&M-Commerce's graduate program.

 Mathematics students can go on to become in-demand analysts, actuaries, data scientists and engineers.
 Graduates are well-positioned to transition quickly when internship and job opportunities present themselves.